svange/openbrain/README.md

 2. Log in to the portal and subscribe to the Openbrain service.
 3. Navigate to your dashboard in the portal and use your API keys to interact with the API.
 4. A swagger UI and SDKs are available for subscribers.
+5. (Optional) deploy the infrastructure to your AWS account using the SAM template provided in this repository (`resources.yaml`).

 NOTE: There is currently no fee for using the service, but it's using my personal AWS and OpenAI accounts, so I'll pull the plug immediately if it becomes expensive.